shini4i/argo-watcher/docs/guides/notifications.md

 `WEBHOOK_FORMAT` (and `MATTERMOST_FORMAT`) is a [Go template](https://pkg.go.dev/text/template) rendered over the task:

+When `WEBHOOK_CONTENT_TYPE` is a JSON type, values are escaped for you before the template renders them, so a quote or a newline in `StatusReason` cannot break the body.
+Put each value inside a JSON string (`"{{.Author}}"`) and quote nothing yourself.
+For any other content type the values are rendered as they are.

 | Variable | Type | Description |
 |---|---|---|
 | `Id` | `string` | Task id (UUID) |